Jensen 541S V8 | Donald Healey Special

 Howgate kept the car for six years, then advertising the Healey 541S for sale in 1996.
 The car quickly found new ownership, being purchased by Jensen enthusiast, Francis Pullen.

-Pullen, an owner sympathetic to both the history of the 541S V8, and to the car’s originality, still owns the car as at 2017.
-The car has covered just under 57,000 miles (2017).
+Pullen, an owner sympathetic to both the history of the 541S V8, and to the car’s originality, still owns the car as at 2021.
+The car has covered just over 58,000 miles (2021).
 An incredible survivor, the car still retains its original blue paint, along with original carpeting with blue bindings, and original leather trim.

 Jensen 541S V8 | Donald Healey Special